Rhinoceros (play): Act 2

-Act III
+Act 3

 Bérenger is at home having a nightmare.
-He fears transforming like Jean, earlier.
+He fears transforming like Jean did earlier.
 He has a sip of brandy and retires to bed.
 Dudard visits him and they have nearly the same exchange as with Jean earlier.
-Only this time, Dudard is accepting of the transformation and Bérenger resists the idea and defies that he will change.
+Only this time, Dudard is accepting of the transformation and Bérenger resists the idea and denies that he will change.

 Daisy arrives with a basket of love.
 Both Dudard and Bérenger desire her.
 Botard, Daisy reveals, has also changed.
 Many villagers, including firemen, have begun to transform.
 Dudard leaves, wanting to see firsthand.
 Bérenger tries to stop him.
 Dudard turns into a rhinoceros himself.

 Bérenger laments the loss of Dudard.
-Daisy tells Berenger that they have no right to interfere in others’ lives.
+Daisy tells Bérenger that they have no right to interfere in others’ lives.
 Bérenger says he will defend her.
 He blames both himself and Daisy for aiding, through lack of sympathy, the transformations of Jean and Papillon, respectively.
 Daisy allays his guilt.

 The phone rings, but they hear only rhino trumpeting on the line.
 They turn to the radio for help, but the rhinos have taken that over, too.
 Bérenger professes his love for Daisy.
 She seems to reciprocate.
 They attempt to have a normal life amongst beasts.
 Bérenger suggests that they attempt to repopulate the human race.
 Daisy begins to move away from him, suggesting that Bérenger does not understand love.
 She has come to believe the rhinoceroses are truly passionate.

 Bérenger slaps Daisy without thinking and then immediately recants.
 Bérenger exclaims that, "in just a few minutes we have gone through twenty-five years of married life!"
 They attempt to reconcile, but once more fight.
 As Bérenger examines himself in a mirror for any evidence of transformation, Daisy slips away to join the animals.

 Now alone completely, Bérenger regrets his actions towards Daisy.
 In his solitude, he begins to doubt his existence.
 He attempts to change into a rhinoceros but cannot, then regains his determination to fight the beasts, shouting, "I'm not capitulating!"